-Abbreviation Definition or description ACOT Avoided cost of transmission - an amount payable to large distributed generators within Wellington Electricity's network in recognition that these generators may cause WELL to avoid Transpower charges Capacity The maximum amount of energy that a part of the network is able to carry at any point in time Commerce Commission New Zealand Commerce Commission (NZCC) Consumer or End Consumer A person, residential or business, that uses electricity or acquires electricity lines services Consumer Group The category of consumer used by the Electricity Distribution Business (EDB) for the purpose of setting prices Controlled Load An amount of electrical load which a consumer makes available to the distributor's load control system to turn off during periods of network congestion or to assist in restoring supply Demand Electricity use at a point in time Distributed Generator Any person who owns or operates equipment that is connected to Wellington Electricity Lines Limited's distribution network, including through a consumer installation, which is capable of injecting electricity into the network Distribution Network A distribution network is the network of equipment that carries electricity from the high voltage transmission grid to industrial, commercial and domestic users DPP The Commerce Commission sets a price-quality path for each regulated lines company - a price path is the maximum total revenue a lines company can recover from its consumers and the quality path is the minimum level of quality of service that it must provide.
-A default price path (DPP) is a low cost, standard method of calculating the price-quality path DPP Determination 2020 WELL's current price-quality path, Decision No [2020] NZCC 25, Electricity Distribution Services Default Price-Quality Path (Wellington Electricity transition) Amendments Determination 2020 EDB An Electricity Distribution Business (EDB) is an entity that owns and operates an electricity distribution network to provide electricity distribution services
+Abbreviation/term Definition or description Capacity The maximum amount of energy that a part of the network is able to carry at any point in time Commerce Commission New Zealand Commerce Commission (NZCC) Consumer or end-consumer A person, residential or business, that uses electricity or acquires electricity lines services Consumer group The category of consumer used by the Electricity Distribution Business (EDB) for the purpose of setting prices Controlled load An amount of electrical load which a consumer makes available to the distributor's load control system to turn off during periods of network congestion or to assist in restoring supply DDA Default Distribution Agreement provides the terms and conditions between EDBs and Traders for the provision of Electricity Distribution Services Demand Electricity use at a point in time Distributed generator Any person who owns or operates equipment that is connected to Wellington Electricity Lines Limited's distribution network, including through a consumer installation, which is capable of injecting electricity into the network Distribution network A distribution network is the network of equipment that carries electricity from the high voltage transmission grid to industrial, commercial and domestic users DPP The Commerce Commission sets a price-quality path for each regulated lines company - a price path is the maximum total revenue a lines company can recover from its consumers and the quality path is the minimum level of quality of service that it must provide.
+A default price path (DPP) is a low cost, standard method of calculating the price-quality path DPP Determination 2025 WELL's current price-quality path, Decision No [2024] NZCC 28, Electricity Distribution Services Default Price-Quality Path Determination 2025 EDB An Electricity Distribution Business is an entity that owns and operates an electricity distribution network to provide electricity distribution services

-Abbreviation Definition or description Electricity Authority The Electricity Authority.
+Abbreviation/term Definition or description Electricity Authority The Electricity Authority.
 The Electricity Authority is an independent Crown entity responsible for the efficient operation of the New Zealand electricity market.
-It is the electricity market regulator Electricity distribution Services Electricity distribution services are the conveyance of electricity on lines from the transmission GXP to consumers ICPs EV Electric Vehicle GXP A point of supply to Wellington Electricity Lines Limited's distribution network from Transpower's national transmission grid HV High Voltage - equipment or supplies at voltages of 11kV, 22kV or 33kV ICP An Installation Control Point (ICP) is a physical point of connection on a local network or an embedded network that the distributor nominates as the point at which a Traders will be deemed to supply electricity to a consumer LFC Regulations Electricity (Low Fixed Charge Tariff Option for Domestic Consumers) Regulation 2004 Lines Charges The total delivery price for both distribution and transmission services Load Group Load Group is a tariff category as described in the Distributor's line charges and charging methodology from time to time LV Low Voltage - equipment or supply at a voltage of 220V single phase or 415V three phase Network The electricity distribution network owned by Wellington Electricity Lines Limited for the conveyance of electricity.
-Network assets include substations, lines, poles, transformers, circuit breakers, switchgear, cabling etc. Point of Connection A point at which a consumer's fittings interconnect with the Network as described by diagrams as used from time to time by Wellington Electricity Lines Limited
+It is the electricity market regulator Electricity distribution services Electricity distribution services are the conveyance of electricity on lines from the transmission GXP to consumers ICPs EV Electric Vehicle GXP A point of supply to Wellington Electricity Lines Limited's distribution network from Transpower's national transmission grid HV High Voltage - equipment or supplies at voltages of 11kV, 22kV or 33kV ICP An Installation Control Point (ICP) is a physical point of connection on a local network or an embedded network that the distributor nominates as the point at which a Traders will be deemed to supply electricity to a consumer LFC Regulations Electricity (Low Fixed Charge Tariff Option for Domestic Consumers) Regulation 2004 Lines charges The total delivery price for both distribution and transmission services Load group Load Group is a tariff category as described in the Distributor's line charges and charging methodology from time to time LV Low Voltage - equipment or supply at a voltage of 220V single phase or 415V three phase Network The electricity distribution network owned by Wellington Electricity Lines Limited for the conveyance of electricity.
+Network assets include substations, lines, poles, transformers, circuit breakers, switchgear, cabling etc. Point of connection A point at which a consumer's fittings interconnect with the Network as described by diagrams as used from time to time by Wellington Electricity Lines Limited

-3 Network Pricing Schedule
+2 Network Pricing Schedule

-3.1 Purpose
+2.1 Purpose